Californios: Definitions

 The term "Californio" has different meanings depending on the author or source.
 According to the Real Academia Española, a Californio is a person native to California.
 Merriam-Webster dictionary defines a Californio as both a native or resident of this state and a specific ethnic group: the Spanish settlers and their descendants in California.

 Authors such as Douglas Monroy, Damian Bacich or Covadonga Lamar Prieto, among others, define Californios as exclusively applying to Alta California residents and their descendants.

 Historians Hunt Janin and Ursula Carlson consider a Californio to be any settler who migrated to Alta California and their descendants; and also non-Hispanic immigrants who intermarried with Hispanics and integrated into the Californio culture during the Mexican era, and their descendants.

 Calisphere and author Ferol Egan restrict the meaning of Californio to the Californian elite who acquired land during the Spanish and Mexican periods and their descendants.

 Leonard Pitt considers a Californio to be any Spanish-speaking person born in California.
 Writer Jose Antonio Burciaga considers Californios to be any Hispanic living in California, even if they have lived there temporarily.
-Burciaga, in a 1995 Los Angeles Times article, points to such examples as Cesar Chavez, Luisa Moreno and Bert Corona.
+Burciaga, in a 1995 Los Angeles Times article, points to such examples as Dolores Huerta, Luisa Moreno and Bert Corona.